adidas/api-guidelines/rest-api-guidelines/guides/complete-api-development.md

    2. Use an API implementation stub provided by SwaggerHub.

       > This is a good starting point for implementing the API, you can run and test it locally, implement the business logic for the API, and then deploy it to your server.

-   3. Obtain your API key and other information to apply the authentication/authorization mode in your API
+   3. Obtain your credentials(OIDC) and other information to apply the authentication/authorization mode in your API

-      > The key is part of the adidas API Gateway on-boarding process and can be requested from your dashboard in the adidas API developer's portal.
+      > The credentials is part of the adidas API Gateway on-boarding process and can be requested from your dashboard in the adidas API developer's portal.

    4. Use production deployment